 Skip to Content

-Compliance Tracks define the requirements that apply to different categories of team members.
-This guide explains how to create, configure, and assign tracks.
+Compliance Tracks define the requirements that apply to different categories of Safety Team Members.
+This guide explains how to create, configure, and assign tracks — including the Phase system for sequential requirement gates.

 Understanding Compliance Tracks

-A Compliance Track is a collection of requirements that “stack” onto a member.
-Examples:
+A Compliance Track is a collection of requirements that “stack” onto a Safety Team Member.
+Each track can target a specific global role or stand alone as a manually assigned track.

 TrackRequirementsAssigned To